martinezg1/Mini-Project-2-Robotics/README.md

 -	Designed to be light.
 Code can be integrated in other robotic software framework.
 -	An active community that are still posting software.
 -	A strong software selection accumulated over the past years.
--	Great for prototyping and research
+-	Great for prototyping and research.

 Cons:
 -	Limited operating system availability.
 ROS tested only in Linux and MacOS.
 Possible for Windows OS, but not official.
 Linux is the official way.